Dapper-Dingos/Community-Connection/README.md

   - __Product Owner__: Charlie Harding
   - __Scrum Master__: Dan Corman
-  - __Development Team Members__: Garrett Fitzgeraldand Robert Snodgrass
+  - __Development Team Members__: Garrett Fitzgerald and Robert Snodgrass

 HeroHire: A Dapper Dingos Joint

 ![alt tag](http://i62.tinypic.com/2vxmzdc.jpg)

-An MEAN stack application that employs the Materialize frontend framework to create a centralized application for users to post local jobs asking for volunteers.
-Users who complete jobs can be awarded Karma points, which helps rank the outreach of community participants.
-Highly rated personnel are given special access to have their own job requests placed prominently in the application, which encourages sincere utilization of HeroHire.
+An MEAN stack application that employs the Materialize front-end framework to create a centralized application for users to post local jobs asking for volunteers.
+Hero Hire utilizes google maps to enable you to find or post a volunteer effort but also acts as a visual representation of volunteers in your community.

 This application utilizes [MongoDB](http://www.mongodb.org/), [Node.js](http://www.nodejs.org/), [Express](http://expressjs.com/), and [AngularJS](http://angularjs.org/), and [Materilize](http://materializecss.com/).